zng-ui/zng/TODO/_current.md

 # Menu

+* Support close animation in `Popup!`.
+    - Needs the same mechanism we invented for `Tooltip!`?
 * Implement styleable stack `Menu!`.
     - Background, drop-shadow, automatic set `Toggle!` style inside to a menu loop.
     - Nested menus, auto-close on click.